 Task / Follow-up Reminders: Automation on follow-ups, meetings, deadlines, calls or even emails, so no activity is forgotten.

-Email Integration: Integrate email within CRM to send, receive, and track emails directly to automatically log conversations against the right contact or deal.
+Email Integration: Integrate email and messaging apps like WhatsApp within CRM to send, receive, and track conversations directly.

 Automation & Workflows: Simple workflows such as auto-assigning new leads, auto-sending a welcome email and resting follow-up tasks that save time.